LukeIreland1/trump-tweet-semantics/docs/report.md

 A graph is created to compare accuracy against time using `matplotlib.pyplot`.

 I later decided I wanted to train on various sizes of tweets, and use more than one metric, so I switched to `cross_validate` from Scikit-Learn and used `multiprocessing`. `cross_validate` is identical to `cross_val_score`, but allows for multiple metrics. `multiprocessing` uses multiple processes, instead of threads, which in this case, resulted in better performance.
+Upon returning to this to measure how much faster this improvement, I found a further improvement in Ray's multiprocessing library[^18].
+Ray is a Python library focusing on distributed and parallel processing[^19].
+Ultimately, I decided to compare the serial case to both Python's and Ray's multiprocessing libraries.

 The training time per "step" (a given data length) was improved, but it wasn't by a huge amount.
 I added `accuracy`, `precision_weighted` and `recall_weighted` to the `scoring` array passed to `cross_validate` which returned results for each metric, as well as a `score_time` passed this information through tuples to create an `Algorithm` class, with attributes `name`, `accuracy`, `precision`, `recall` and `time`.
 I created a dictionary for each data length, with each value being another dictionary containing the results for each algorithm, as well as aggregated statistics, such as mean and standard deviation.
 I also created an individual graph for each data size.